berkterek/ecs_dots_animations/README.md

 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

 ## License
-This project is under the Unlicense - see the [LICENSE](LICENSE.md) file for details.
+This project is open-sourced and available for educational use.